J. Bayard Clark Park & Nature Center

 School and Group Field Trips

 Are you looking for an interesting field trip for your group?
 Is teaching hands-on science in the classroom a challenge?
 Our nature center tours and life, Earth and physical science programs can correlate to DOD and North Carolina’s Essential Standards for Science.
 Programs can be coupled with a nature hike.
 Bring lunches to picnic on the grounds after your program.
 Choose from guided hikes, popular subjects, or just a tour of the nature center.
 Custom programs are available.
 Group size limited to 80 participants.
-Offered by appointment only; Free
+Offered by appointment only.

 Pre-K Growing Up Wild Field Trips